imharrisonking/quantitative-models/README.md

 ## Quantitative Models

-This repository contains a collection of financial models and stochastic processes and some of their implementations in the area of quantitative finance
+This repository contains a collection of financial models and stochastic processes and some implementations in the area of quantitative finance

 ## Contents